lhotari/pulsar-contributor-toolbox/README.md

 Runs a `mvn test` command until it fails.
 The command is run within docker to limit CPU and memory resources.
 This is supported only on a Linux host environment.
 Some flaky tests fail only when running on limited CPU resources.
-Consider using [Multipass](https://multipass.run/) on Windows or macOS for running tests with limited resources.
+Consider using [Multipass](https://multipass.run/) or [Vagrant](https://www.vagrantup.com/) on Windows or macOS for running tests with limited resources.

 Example of running `TopicReaderTest`
 ```